Exabyte-io/documentation/docs/organizations/teams.md

 !!! note "Access Project"
     When a project is added to a team, all team members are granted read or write access to the given project.
 Team members will be able to see (or edit in case of write access) jobs inside the project.

-# Deleting a project from a team
+# Deleting project from a team

 A project can be removed from a team as follow: